-At our practice, we’re able to offer a safe and effective alternative: oral appliance therapy.
+At our practice, we’re able to offer a safe and effective alternative to treat mild to moderate sleep apnea: oral appliance therapy.

-With this approach, all a patient needs to do is wear a custom-made mouthguard to bed.
+With this approach, all a patient needs to do is wear a custom-made appliance to sleep.
 It will slightly shift the jaw forward, and this will prevent the airway from becoming blocked during the night.

 How To Get Started